dev-lester94/applied-ai-system-project/README.md

 Paste a sample of your recommender's output here as a text block so a reader can see what it produces:

 ```
-# e.g.:
-    # Starter example profile.
-    # Keys match the UserProfile schema: favorite_genre, favorite_mood,
-    # target_energy, likes_acoustic.
-    user_prefs = {
-        "favorite_genre": "pop",
-        "favorite_mood": "happy",
-        "target_energy": 0.8,
-        "likes_acoustic": False,
-    }

-Sunrise City - Score: 96.40
-Because: Genre matches your favorite (pop); Mood matches your favorite (happy); Energy (0.82) is close to your target (0.80); Matches your preference for non-acoustic tracks

-Gym Hero - Score: 69.00
-Because: Genre matches your favorite (pop); Energy (0.93) is close to your target (0.80); Matches your preference for non-acoustic tracks

-Rooftop Lights - Score: 58.00
-Because: Mood matches your favorite (happy); Energy (0.76) is close to your target (0.80); Matches your preference for non-acoustic tracks

-Honeyed Strings - Score: 48.40
-Because: Mood matches your favorite (happy); Energy (0.63) is close to your target (0.80); Matches your preference for non-acoustic tracks

-Tambourine Heart - Score: 45.60
-Because: Mood matches your favorite (happy); Energy (0.62) is close to your target (0.80); Matches your preference for non-acoustic tracks

-Stress Test with Diverse Profiles
-# 1. Genre-vs-mood conflict
-{"favorite_genre": "rock", "favorite_mood": "happy", "target_energy": 0.9, "likes_acoustic": False}

-Top recommendations:

-Storm Runner - Score: 73.00
-Because: Genre matches your favorite (rock); Energy (0.91) is close to your target (0.90); Matches your preference for non-acoustic tracks

-Sunrise City - Score: 61.40
-Because: Mood matches your favorite (happy); Energy (0.82) is close to your target (0.90); Matches your preference for non-acoustic tracks

-Rooftop Lights - Score: 53.00
-Because: Mood matches your favorite (happy); Energy (0.76) is close to your target (0.90); Matches your preference for non-acoustic tracks

-Honeyed Strings - Score: 43.40
-Because: Mood matches your favorite (happy); Energy (0.63) is close to your target (0.90); Matches your preference for non-acoustic tracks

-Tambourine Heart - Score: 40.60
-Because: Mood matches your favorite (happy); Energy (0.62) is close to your target (0.90); Matches your preference for non-acoustic track

-# 2. Near-miss compound genre
-{"favorite_genre": "pop", "favorite_mood": "happy", "target_energy": 0.6, "likes_acoustic": True}

-Top recommendations:

-Sunrise City - Score: 73.60
-Because: Genre matches your favorite (pop); Mood matches your favorite (happy); Energy (0.82) is close to your target (0.60); Matches your preference for acoustic tracks

-Tambourine Heart - Score: 59.40
-Because: Mood matches your favorite (happy); Energy (0.62) is close to your target (0.60); Matches your preference for acoustic tracks

-Sunlit Porch - Score: 58.60
-Because: Mood matches your favorite (happy); Energy (0.58) is close to your target (0.60); Matches your preference for acoustic tracks

-Copper Skies - Score: 58.00
-Because: Mood matches your favorite (happy); Energy (0.60) is close to your target (0.60); Matches your preference for acoustic tracks

-Honeyed Strings - Score: 56.60
-Because: Mood matches your favorite (happy); Energy (0.63) is close to your target (0.60); Matches your preference for acoustic tracks

-# 4. Self-contradictory taste
-{"favorite_genre": "rock", "favorite_mood": "intense", "target_energy": 0.9, "likes_acoustic": True}

-Storm Runner - Score: 82.00
-Because: Genre matches your favorite (rock); Mood matches your favorite (intense); Energy (0.91) is close to your target (0.90); Matches your preference for acoustic tracks

-Gym Hero - Score: 46.00
-Because: Mood matches your favorite (intense); Energy (0.93) is close to your target (0.90); Matches your preference for acoustic tracks

-Tambourine Heart - Score: 24.40
-Because: Energy (0.62) is close to your target (0.90); Matches your preference for acoustic tracks

-Sunrise City - Score: 23.60
-Because: Energy (0.82) is close to your target (0.90); Matches your preference for acoustic tracks

-Rooftop Lights - Score: 22.00
-Because: Energy (0.76) is close to your target (0.90); Matches your preference for acoustic tracks

-Three takeaways from doing the stress test.

-Genre is structually undefeatable.
-If we compare the celings for genre vs mood, the maximum score is 75 (genre match / mood mismatch) vs 65 (mood match / genre not match).
-Since 75 > 65, a genre-only match can never lose to a mood-only match, no matter how perfectly the mood song nails energy and acoustic.
-Test 1 confirms this isn't theoretical — Storm Runner is intense while the user wants happy (the literal opposite mood), and it still wins by 11.6 points over the genuinely happy Sunrise City.

-Genre can beat a perfect score on another dimension entirely.
-Looking at Test 2 more closely, User preference has a target_energy=0.6 and Copper Skies has its own energy=0.60.
-That's a perfect, zero-distance energy match (+20, the max).
-It still loses to Sunrise City by 15.6 points (58.00 vs 73.60), because Sunrise City's exact "pop" genre match (+35) outweighs Copper Skies' perfect energy fit combined with its near-miss "acoustic pop" genre (+0).

-Storm Runner is the only rock song in the entire catalog.
-Any profile with favorite_genre = "rock" will recommend Storm Runner on top due to the genre category being weighted too strong.
-I should definitely add more rock songs next time.

 ```